Skip to main content

 The Sunday substitution rule

-When a General Holiday falls on a Sunday, the next day that is not itself a General Holiday becomes the substitute holiday.
+When a General Holiday falls on a Sunday, the next day that is not itself a General Holiday becomes the substitute.

 Birthday of the Buddha (24 May): Falls on Sunday.
-The substitute is Monday 25 May.
+Substitute: Monday 25 May.

 General Holidays (Cap.
-149) are the 17 days that banks, schools, government offices, and government departments must observe.
-These have been capped at 17 since 1997.
+149) are the 17 days that banks, schools, and government offices observe.
+The list has been fixed at 17 since 1997.

 Statutory Holidays (Cap.
-57, Employment Ordinance) are the minimum paid holidays employers must grant to employees.
-Historically only 12–13 days, these are being expanded to 17 through a phased rollout under the Employment (Amendment) Ordinance 2021:
+57) are the minimum paid holidays employers must give employees.
+Historically only 12–13 days, these are being expanded to 17 through a phased rollout:

 Year Holiday added Statutory total